skarmoutsosv/LiveWB/README.md

 - Legend type</br>
 - Legend position

-For more info about custom .config files, please have a look at template.config file.
+You can read more info about creating custom .config files at 'template.config'.